Michael Ondaatje: Public stand

 In April 2015, Ondaatje was one of several members of PEN American Center who withdrew as literary host when the organization gave its annual Freedom of Expression Courage award to Charlie Hebdo.
 The award came in the wake of the shooting attack on the magazine's Paris offices in January 2015.
 Ondaatje, along with 60 other writers, signed a letter to PEN expressing concern that the award valorized "selectively offensive material: material that intensifies the anti-Islamic, anti-Maghreb, anti-Arab sentiments already prevalent in the Western world."

 Personal life

 Since the 1960s, Ondaatje has been a poetry editor for Toronto's Coach House Books.
 Ondaatje and his wife, Linda Spalding, a novelist and academic, co-edit Brick, A Literary Journal, with Michael Redhill, Michael Helm, and Esta Spalding.
 Ondaatje served as a founding member of the board of trustees of the Griffin Trust for Excellence in Poetry from 2000 to 2018.
 He established the Gratiaen Trust in Sri Lanka that annually awards the Gratiaen Prize.

 Ondaatje has two children with his first wife, Canadian artist Kim Ondaatje.
-His brother Sir Christopher Ondaatje is a philanthropist, businessman and author.
+His brother Sir Christopher Ondaatje was a philanthropist, businessman and author.
 Ondaatje's nephew David Ondaatje is a film director and screenwriter, who made the 2009 film The Lodger.